Where can I find an installer?

 What are the sound control benefits?

 Sound waves move through the air and space.
 The same density and custom fit provided by Applegate for the purpose of fire safety and thermal control, also increases its ability to control sound.
-In fact Applegate Cellulose Insulation has a better STC rating than fiberglass.
-That means a building insulated with cellulose will be very quiet.
+This means a building insulated with cellulose will be very quiet.

 What are the fire resistance characteristics?

 Applegate Insulation is manufactured and tested by R&D Services (third-party) in accordance with ASTM C739.
-It meets and exceeds the fire-resistance testing under that standard.
+It meets or exceeds the fire-resistance testing under that standard.
 For more information regarding how, in fire tests, Applegate out performs traditional insulation by 55% click here.

 How does Applegate recommend we insulate cathedral ceilings?